Failing the CIA exam can be one of the most frustrating experience. You spent hours preparing for the exam and now you are back to zero.

 Another possibility: did you make full use of your existing review materials?
 For example, did you complete the practice questions?
 Did you rework on the ones you did wrong previously and make sure you got them right for the right reason?

-If you believe the review materials do not fit your learning style, or that it is insufficient to get you prepared, then it is a good reason to consider supplementary or additional review courses.
+If you believe the review materials do not fit your learning style, or that it is insufficient to get you prepared, it is a good reason to consider supplementary or additional review courses.

-The IIA does not disclose CIA exam pass rates and I don’t have data to back up my claim, but I believe a lot more candidates fail Part 3 of the CIA exam.
+The IIA does not disclose CIA exam pass rates by parts and I don’t have data to back up my claim, but I believe a lot more candidates fail Part 3 of the CIA exam.
 I explain why Part 3 could be tough even for experienced internal auditors.

 Once your exam results are reflected in your CCMS record, you can re-register for the exam and schedule your new test appointment.
 There is a 90-day waiting period, which means that the earliest available dates will be three months away.